vegan in Dublin

 However, there are still a few things to watch out for in your food.

 A lot of Irish dishes are made with butter.
-Make sure to ask if your food has been cooked in butter and if so to exclude it or use olive oil instead.
+Make sure to ask if your food has been cooked in butter and, if so, to exclude it or use olive oil instead.

 Plus, many dishes in Ireland use milk as well.
 Double-check if your dish can be made without milk or with a milk alternative.